 From 6 December 2016, a new landholder model has replaced the former land rich provisions in Chapter 3 of the

 Duties Act 2001.
-The 'Land rich' provisions had charged duty on indirect acquisitions of land via the ownership of a majority interest in private companies and private unit trust schemes but that duty is now charged under the now expanded landholder model.
+The land rich provisions had charged duty on indirect acquisitions of land via the ownership of a majority interest in private companies and private unit trust schemes however, duty is now charged under the expanded landholder model.

-For a detailed summary of the new landholder provisions, please refer to the Landholder provisions guideline.
-The Commissioner of State Revenue has also released the following revenue rulings to clarify the operation of some of the notable features of the landholder provisions:
+The Commissioner of State Revenue has released the following revenue rulings to clarify the operation of some of the notable features of the landholder provisions:

 The landholder arrangements are accompanied by duty exemptions for property transfers and relevant acquisitions in landholders that occur as a consequence of a genuine corporate consolidation or corporate reconstruction.